Affiliation | Tracking and attribution rules

 Please refer to Affiliation | Tracking Data model

-It is possible to differentiate the inbound traffic brought by the Ambassador, from the traffic due to existing visitors clicking on the Widgets embedded on the e-commerce website:
+It is possible to differentiate the inbound traffic brought by members, from the traffic due to existing visitors clicking on the Widgets embedded on the e-commerce website:

 The traffic and the sales are still available in the Brand dashboards and KPIs.